clux/probes.hugo/content/post/2019-04-29-rust-on-kubernetes.md

 }
 ```

-This type of watch events seem to come out of many watch calls, but it's unclear how much this would be discarding of useful data in a more generic setting.
+This type of watch events seem to come out of many watch calls, but it's equally unclear if it can be used correctly in a generic setting.

-The same can be said about our simplistic `Metadata`, `Resource<T>`, and `ResourceList<T>`.
+The same can be said about our `Metadata`, `Resource<T>`, and `ResourceList<T>`.
 These are defined in [resource.rs](https://github.com/clux/kube-rs/blob/be4ec4848a795556158602e9a6b7a996b6eed86e/src/api/resource.rs#L90-L133), and are currently unexported implementation details of `kube`.
 If they are useful, it's possible that these will be exposed in future versions of `kube`.

+The plan is to test it out a bit further on data types beyond CRDs and see how well it generalizes, because it'd be a nice api to just use the resource names and groups we already know how to use from kube rbac rules.

 ### Library Divergence?
 What about the fact that there's now like 3 kube clients in rust land, all of which have the same config parsing and `x509` gunk?